Credit Learning Hub

 Age 26–30: strategic readiness stage

 By this point, many Canadians are thinking about car financing, partner planning, or early home-buying readiness.
 A “good score” matters less than whether your whole profile looks stable enough for larger commitments.
+Stable age-26-to-30 profiles usually come from lower volatility, cleaner utilization, and fewer reactive fixes.

 Age 30+: optimization and governance